PrivateSky/callflow/README.markdown

 Very small library that add the wait, async pattern to promises in Java Script (currently we are using Q library).
-It is just syntactic sugar on promises's APIs but I'm a complexity hater and this can clean your code.
+It is just syntactic sugar on promises APIs but I'm a complexity hater and this can clean your code.

 ## Example 1: reading the content of a file

         var myFileContent = fs.readFile.async("fileName.txt");
         (function(content){
             console.log(content);
-        }).wait(myfilecontent);
+        }).wait(myFileContent);

-        //myFileContent is a Q promise and you can do other things with this promise
+        //myFileContent is a Q promise and you can do other Q things with that promise

 ## Example 2: